Tomasz Bajerski

 Tomasz Bajerski (born 9 September 1975 in Toruń, Poland) is a former motorcycle speedway rider from Poland.
+He earned three international caps for the Poland national speedway team.

 Career

 Bajerski rode in the 2003 Speedway Grand Prix.
 He was won Team Polish Champion title in 2001 and Individual U-21 Polish Champion titles in 1993 and 1996.

+In the British leagues, Exeter Falcons wanted to sign him in 1995 before he actually rode for King's Lynn Stars, Oxford Cheetahs and Peterborough Panthers in the British speedway leagues.